sesamiapp/devportal/docs/sesami-portal/user-managment/login/login_using_password.md

 Login using password is pretty straight forward. user will send his/her email and password and receives a token in response

+### Requirement

+User should have set password as their login strategy.
+For more information check Password Strategy document.

 #### GraphQL Example

 ```graphql